App privacy details on the App Store

 Disclose that you collect Coarse Location, since the precise location data is immediately coarsened and precise location is not stored.

 Your app includes free-form text fields or voice recordings, and users can save any type of information they want through those mediums, including names and health data.

 Mark "Other User Content" to represent generic free form text fields and "Audio Data" for voice recordings.
 You’re not responsible for disclosing all possible data that users may manually enter in the app through free-form fields or voice recordings.
-However, if you ask a user to input a specific data type into a text field, such as their name or email, then you’ll need to disclose the specific type of data that you request.
+However, if you ask a user to input a specific data type into a text field, such as their name or email, or if you have a feature that enables users to upload a particular media type, such as photos or videos, then you’ll need to disclose the specific type of data.